HalisterFernando/tribute-page/README.md

 Requerimentos do projeto: (Project requirements:)

-#1: A página deverá conter um elemento com a id="main", que contém todos os outros elementos.
+#1: A página deverá conter uma tag com a id="main", que contém todos os outros elementos.
 (The tribute page should have an element with a corresponding id="main", which contains all other elements.)

 #2: Uma tag com a id="title", que contem uma string (ex: texto) que descreve o assunto da página (ex: "Dr. Normam Borlaug).